PREVIOUS | TABLE OF CONTENTS | NEXT

 Appraising performance is a key step in the performance management cycle and is an important tool used by high performing organizations in meeting performance expectations and setting performance goals.
 The annual performance appraisal is designed to serve as an assessment tool to formally appraise employees’ performance from the past performance year and to set clear and specific goals for the upcoming performance year.

 Every supervisor should set clear expectations with their employees and honestly and constructively evaluate their employees’ performance on a regular basis.
-This evaluation should be based on specific, objective, job-related behaviors related to the County’s core competencies and behavioral anchors.
-The core competencies and behavioral anchors should be discussed with all employees as expectations are set and performance is regularly appraised.
+This evaluation should be based on specific, objective, job-related behaviors related to the County’s Capability Model and behavioral examples.
+The Capability Model and behavioral examples should be discussed with all employees as expectations are set, and performance is regularly appraised.
 As part of the annual performance appraisal system, supervisors must formally document their performance evaluation for the performance period and discuss the evaluation with the employee.
 Agency heads shall be responsible for ensuring each employee in his agency is evaluated at least annually using the County’s performance appraisal system.

 There are several types of formal appraisals in the performance appraisal system that should or can be used as needed, depending on various circumstances as noted below:

 - Annual— Formal evaluation of performance covering a defined period of time (usually approximately a year).
 This formal process is initiated and defined by the Department of Human Resources annually.

 - Extended—When there are significant performance issues, used to lengthen an evaluation period until a later date.

 - Interim— Can be used at any point during an evaluation period to formalize the appraisal of performance.